schellingb/dosbox-pure/README.md

 If the cursor is moved above the middle of the screen the keyboard will move to the top.
 The button can be remapped in the controls menu and there is also a core options to disable it entirely.

+The L3 button can be changed to a different button with the [Gamepad mapper](#gamepad-mapper).

 ### Gamepad mapper
 ![Gamepad mapper](images/padmapper.png)